abflower/LIBRO_WEB/readme.txt

 ### Looking ahead (very much ahead) ###

-Should the project grow and become interetsing for small-medium libraries, some features might be added, like:
+Should the project grow and become interesting for small-medium libraries, some features might be added, like:
 - creation/management of end users
 - distinction between admin and end users
 - support for loans